Showing posts with label Bonegilla life. Show all posts

 On 1 April, he returned to the Bonegilla camp to wait for his next work assignment.
 On 15 April 1948 he and the ten others were sent to Iron Knob.
 His salary was to be £6.8.00 per week.

-He left Iron Knob and on 28 May 1948 arrived at the Department of Works and Housing, Phillips Ponds, Woomera, also in South Australia.
+He left Iron Knob and on 28 May 1948 arrived at the Department of Works and Housing, Philip Ponds, Woomera, also in South Australia.
 He worked here as baker.

 I think that Romualdas and my grandfather, Adomas, had become friends.
 This is because Adomas followed Romualdas to Woomera, arriving ten weeks later on 6 August 1948.
 I expect that Romualdas told Adomas that the pay was better in Woomera.